fastly/wafefficacy/README.md

 -t  (required) url/host to scan
--p  (optional) report directory, defaults to ./reports -c  (optional) nuclei config, defaults to nuclei/config.yaml -v  (optional) waf version, used for reporting
+-p  (optional) report directory, defaults to ./reports -c  (optional) nuclei config, defaults to nuclei/config.yaml -w  (optional) waf version, used for reporting
 -b  (optional) google cloud storage bucket name
 ```
 Only `-t`  is required which is the url/host to test against.